 Students will be granted a global health certificate at the time of graduation from their respective graduate degree-seeking program if they have successfully completed the requirements below:

-- At least one 3-credit-hour core global health course: Foundations of Global Health; Fundamentals of Global Health (online course); Essential Skills in Global Health; ISC Global health or AE Telehealth (medical students only); Community Health with Global Health focus (nursing students only)
+- At least one 3-credit-hour core global health course: Foundations of Global Health; Fundamentals of Global Health (online course); Essential Skills in Global Health; MD students may only take the ISC Global health or AE Telehealth courses; Community Health with Global Health focus (open to nursing students only)

 - At least 9 credit hours of additional global health electives.